jdcloudcom/en/API/Cloud-Disk-Service/CDS-APIs/modifyDiskAttribute.md

 ## Description
-Modify the name or description of the cloud disk service, specify either
+Modify the name or description of the Cloud Disk, specify either

 ## Request method
 PATCH